juju/docs/src/en/tutorial-client-basic.md

 ### Destroying a model

-Removing a model is a quick way to remove all applications and machines within that model.
+Destroying a model is a quick way to remove all applications and machines within that model.
 Begin anew with the creation of a new one.

 To destroy the model called 'alpha':